How Much Does It Cost to Install an Outlet in 2025?

 • 250V

 These outlets power appliances that require a much higher voltage than others, such as modern refrigerators, dryers, stoves, and portable AC units.
 Some homeowners even use heavy-duty outlets to charge electric vehicles, albeit at a much slower rate than upgraded charging systems.
-Heavy-duty outlets typically cost more to install because they require increased circuit capacity, more robust materials, and specialized components.
+Heavy-duty outlets often cost more to install because they require increased circuit capacity, more robust materials, and specialized components.

 GFCI